dhinesh5629/Console-based---Flight-Ticket-Booking-Application/README.md

 Additional features added:

+1. Demand-based pricing:
+   Adjusting ticket prices in response to changing demand.
+As each ticket is booked, the pricing algorithm automatically increases the cost of the remaining tickets.
+This dynamic pricing strategy allows airlines to adapt to fluctuations in demand, optimizing revenue by adjusting ticket prices based on real-time booking activity.

 1. Multi-User Support:
-   Created the ability to register and authenticate multiple users with distinct usernames and passwords (using HashSet)
+   Created the ability to register and authenticate multiple users and admins with distinct usernames and passwords (using HashSet).

 2. Cancel Tickets Functionality:
    Implemented the functionality for users to cancel their booked tickets.
-   Extended cancellation of tickets based on passenger ID and can cancel their recently booked tickets.
+   Extended cancellation of tickets based on passenger ID and users can cancel their recently booked tickets (if they have multiple bookings)

 3. Detailed Booking Information:
    Enhanced the "View Bookings" feature for admins to display detailed passenger information, including passenger ID, number of tickets booked, and total cost.